 Contemporary educational thinking and practice in relation to the principal types of philosophy now current-realism, idealism, pragmatism.
 Educational literature examined for evidences of the influences of philosophical points of view.
 Seniors may take the course for either two or three hours of credit.
-Mr. Shouse.

-- 501. General School Administration: Basic Course.
+501. General School Administration: Basic Course.
 Two hours.

-In this course such topics as the following will be studied: Educational policies; state and national participation in school administration; state, county and local boards of education; relation of schools to other social agencies; community relations; organization of staff; such staff problems as training, selection, assignment, tenure, promotion, salaries, absence, retirement, professional ethics; sources of school statistics; school census; pupil attendance; provision for preschool and adult education. - 502.
-General School Administration: Financial Aspects.
+In this course such topics as the following will be studied: Educational policy; state and national participation in school administration; state, county and local boards of education; readministration; state, county and local boards of education; relation of schools to other social agencies; community relations; organization of staff; such staff problems as training, selection, assignment, tenure, promotion, salaries, absence, retirement, professional ethics; sources of school statistics; school census; pupil attendance; provision for pre-school and adult education.

+- 502. General School Administration: Financial Aspects.
 Two hours.

 A continuation of Ed.
 501, which is prerequisite.
-A study of business administration of schools will be made in this course, using such topics as the following: Basic principles of school finance; taxation for school support; ability of the community to pay; school bonds; budgeting; accounting and auditing; economy procedures; payroll management; insurance.

-503. General School Administration: Plant and Equipment.
-Two
+A study of business administration of schools will be made in this course, using such topics as the following: Basic principles of school finance; taxation for school support; ability of the community to pay; school bonds; budgeting; accounting and auditing; economy procedures; payroll management; insurnace. - 503.
+General School Administration; Plant and Equipment.
+Two hours.

 A continuation of Ed.
 501, 502; Ed.
 501 is prerequisite.
 In this course an intensive study will be made of the school plant, equipment and supplies.
-Topics to be studied will include: Planning school buildings; architectural service; maintenance and unkeep; custodial care; transportation equipment and its use.

-504. Elementary School Administration.
+Topics to be studied will include: Planning school buildings; architectural service; maintenance and upkeep; custodial care; transportation equipment and its use. - 504.
+Elementary School Administration.
 Two hours.